Learn English in Bury St Edmunds

 Bury St Edmunds has excellent shopping and a wonderful street market on Wednesdays and Saturdays.
 Leisure facilities include a multiplex cinema complex, an “arts cinema”, theatres, newly designed leisure and fitness centre, great restaurants, pubs and cafes, in addition to quaint old world shops.

-Bury St Edmunds has a population of about 45,000 and is on a direct train line and coach service to London.
+Bury St Edmunds has a population of about 45,000 and is on a train line and coach service to London.

 Bury St Edmunds has seen glory, turmoil and scandal over the centuries of which few small towns could boast.
 Today it remains a busy and beautiful market town at the heart of East Anglia.